GeoffreyBooth/node-import-file-specifier-resolution-proposal/README.md

 File extensions are still relevant.
 While either a `.js` or an `.mjs` file can be loaded as ESM, only `.js` files can be loaded as CommonJS.
 If the above example’s `cookies.js` was renamed `cookies.mjs`, the theoretical `import cookies from 'request/lib/cookies.mjs'` would throw.

 The CommonJS automatic file extension resolution or folder `index.js` discovery are not supported for `import` statements, even when referencing files inside CommonJS packages.
 Both `import cookies from 'request/lib/cookies'` and `import request from './node_modules/request'` would throw.
 Automatic file extension resolution or folder `index.js` discovery _are_ still supported for `package.json` `"main"` field specifiers, however, to preserve backward compatibility.

+#### Initial entry point

+It is outside the scope of this proposal to define how an ESM-supporting Node should determine the parse goal, ESM or CommonJS, for every type of input (file, string via `--eval`, string via `STDIN`, extensionless file, etc.).
+However, for the purposes of completeness for this proposal we will define _one_ method that we expect Node to support, with the understanding that additional methods will be necessary to handle the other use cases.

+To preserve backward compatibility, we expect that `node file.js` will continue to load the entry point `file.js` as CommonJS by default.
+(This may be deprecated and eventually changed to an ESM default in the future, but certainly not in the initial release of Node with ESM support.)
+However, if `file.js` is inside an ESM package scope, Node should load `file.js` as ESM.
+So for example, if a [`package.json` with an ESM-signifying field](#parsing-packagejson) is in the same folder as `file.js`, `node file.js` would load `file.js` as ESM.
+The same “search up the file tree for a `package.json`” [algorithm](#procedure) for `import` statements applies when determining the package scope for `file.js`.

 #### Important Notes